elliotpark410/icp_test_script/README.md

 2. Waits for 4 seconds.
 3. Logs the transactions associated with the recipient's principal ID.

-Output
+# Output
-The script outputs the following information to the console:
+The script output should include some responses from approving and sending a transfer, then it will log transaction data to the console:

 ```
 Successful transfer of ICP dummy token